-Year 12 students select one RE Unit and five additional 3/4 sequences.
-If a student selects Unit 3&4 Religion and Society this becomes one of their 3/4 sequences and they are not required to select another RE option.
+Year 12 students select one RE Unit and five additional Unit 3/4 sequences from the VCE study and VET (if chosen) offerings.
+If a student selects Unit 3/4 Religion and Society this becomes one of their Unit 3/4 sequences and they are not required to select an additional RE option.

-RELIGIOUS EDUCATION OPTION Selection

-(Circle one option) 1 2 3 4 5

-2nd Year (Year 12) Religion and Society Unit 2 Religion in Society (I2RES2) OR Year 12 Catholic Action Program (I2CAP)
+RELIGIOUS EDUCATION VCE S Subject Selec ction (speci fy name & co ode) OPTION (Circle one option) 1 2 3 4 5 2nd Year (Year 12) Religion and Society Unit 2 Religion in Society (12RES2) OR Year 12 Catholic Action Program (12CAP)